gccpacman/.dotfiles/README.md

 Done!

-You should check you ctags path, it is operation based
+> PS: You should check you ctags path, it is operation based

     which ctags

-when change the value of Tlist_Ctags_Cmd in .vimrc:
+> when change the value of Tlist_Ctags_Cmd in .vimrc:

     let Tlist_Ctags_Cmd="/usr/local/bin/ctags"

-## pathogen install
+## Install By pathogen

 clone this git repo: